Over the years, I’ve blogged about projected expenses which you may know as irregular expenses.

 Our savings of 54.64 % include investments and any savings for this month based on the net income of $11,346.01.

-We save money on our projected expenses for things that need to be paid for in the coming months.
+We save money on our projected expenses for things that must be paid for in the coming months.

 This type of budget is a zero-based budget where all of the money has a home.